roylu8/Optimizing-the-Climb/log.md

 ### Goals for the following week
 Finish the MP early so that we can work on the final project.
 Find a way to make test cases for drijstikas algorithm.

+# Week 6 (5/2):

+### Goals of the week and were they accomplished?
+Finishing Dijkstra's algorithm was the main goal of the week since it was the one function we needed to expand and verify.
+This goal was accomplished.
+Make the render function show the output.
+Also finished.
+Create the A* algorithm and heuristic function.
+Mostly finished but buggy.
+Create BFS.
+Implement the test cases needed to verify the code.

+### Tasks of each member
+David and Will worked on the slides while also looking for sources for A* algorithm.
+Jumana and Roy focused on finishing up dijkstras algorihmn.

+### Obstacles to Goals
+We all sorta started working on different versions of the graph class/drijstikas algorithm in hopes one of them will stick.
+This slowed down our progress since we didn’t really have a concrete way of telling which method was better until a TA from the office would show up every hour.
+We also feel that we reached a roadblock that we still do not know how to overcome.

+### Goals for the following week
+Finish the MP early so that we can work on the final project.
+Find a way to make test cases for drijstikas algorithm.